cpacia/Subspace/README.md

 There would be nothing stopping wallets themselves from being a node in the DHT, but doing so would require them to host their own messages, accept incoming connections, remain permanently online, and likely operate as a hidden service to remain private.
 Hence, why a network of servers is more attractive.

 ***In order for a server to serve a message to a client as soon as it’s inserted, the server needs to be made aware of DHT insertions by other servers.
-The topology of the Kademlia overlay makes for effient broadcast messaging.
+The topology of the Kademlia overlay makes for efficient broadcast messaging.
 Nodes can relay messages to one node per sub-tree who in turn relay it to their own sub-trees.
-Likely more than one relay node per sub-tree would need to recieve the message to insulate from network errors.
+Likely more than one relay node per sub-tree would need to receive the message to insulate from network errors.

 #####Encryption